This is by far the most common question when buying a chain lube for your bike.

 1. Finish Line Dry Teflon Lube

-Finish Line is an absolute standard in the bike chain lube industry and truly excels in off-road or extremely dusty conditions where you expect to be hit with tons of dirt.
+Finish Line is the absolute standard in the bike chain lube industry.
+Their chain lubes truly excel in off-road or extreme conditions where you'd expect to be hit with tons of dust and dirt.

-You’ll notice that this lube goes on like water, causing you to doubt how effective it really is at keeping your chain clean, but just give it a moment to work its magic.
+You’ll notice that this lube goes on like water, causing you to doubt how effective it really is at keeping your chain clean.
+But just give it a moment, preferably left overnight to work its magic.

-This is one of the best dry lube around today.
+This is one of the best dry chain lube around today.

 2. WD40 All Conditions Lube

-Just as the name implies, WD40’s All Condition’s Lube is perfect for those needing a one-and-done lube for everyday riding.
+Just as the name implies, WD40’s All Condition’s Lube is perfect for those needing a chain lube for everyday, all conditions riding.

-Using specialized lubes can get cumbersome if all you need is a steady-performing lube that gets you from A to B without making a mess of your drivetrain system.
+Using specialized lubes can get cumbersome if all you need is a chain lube that gets you from A to B without making a mess of your drivetrain system.

 After years of being derided as a primordial chain lube, WD40 has re-entered the market with a PTFE-based formula that is worthy of your consideration.